kccheung/generate-od-pubtools/docs/fukuoka_case_study.md

 So here `worldpop[:, 0]` and `worldpop[:, 1]` are estimated population per grid cell and area per grid cell in km² respectively, derived from the CSV data.

+### 2.1.1 Ethical considerations: data collection and access.
+Type of data and privacy.
+All datasets I use are aggregated and anonymous:

+1. Fukuoka ward boundaries come from Japanese government open-data portals (Fukuoka City and MLIT [8]).

+2. Population rasters come from WorldPop.

+### 2.1.2 Licensing and terms of use

+All datasets are obtained via official download portals or from the authors’ public repository.
+I comply with their stated licences (research/non-commercial use, attribution, and share-alike where required).
+I do not attempt to bypass any paywalls, rate limits, or access controls, and I do not scrape websites that prohibit automated access in their terms of service.

 ### 2.2 Calibration to official totals

 Since the polygon shape and Worldpop TIF-derived cell population and area features may not exactly sum to the official Fukuoka totals,